 Amended Birth Certificate

 This is a birth certificate issued after a child has been adopted, similar to the original birth certificate, but names the adoptive parents as the parents.
-An adopted child will have both an adoption certificate and a birth certificate, although he or she may have access only to the amended one.
+An adopted child will have both an adoption certificate and a birth certificate, though they may only have access to the amended one.

 Social Security Card

-To claim your adopted child or teenager as a dependent for tax purposes, he or she must have a social security number.
-If your child already has a number when he or she is adopted, you may either keep the same number or have a new number assigned.
+To claim your adopted child as a dependent for tax purposes, they must have a social security number.
+If your child already has a number when they are adopted, you may either keep the same number or have a new number assigned.
 If your child is receiving Social Security benefits, Supplemental Security Income payments, or if the child has worked, the Social Security Administration will not assign a new number, but will update the child's record.
 In any case, you will need to contact the Social Security Administration to be sure the number is registered correctly, reflecting you as the child's parent.
-To find the nearest local office, visit the Social Security Administration website at www.ssa.gov.
+To find the nearest local office, visit the Social Security Administration website at here.

 Open Adoption Agreement

 An open adoption agreement spells out the terms of the contact between the parties in an open adoption.
 An open adoption agreement can specify frequency and manner of contact between adoptive and birth families, and/or between siblings placed separately.
 However, while it may be drawn up in the form of a contract and signed by both parties, it is not legally binding.